Fill out Department of Labor forms

 How to Choose the Right Form

-Federal Workers' Compensation (Injured Federal Employees)
+Federal Workers’ Compensation & Return-to-Work

 Form Comparison

-| Form | Purpose | Who Files It | When to Use |
+| Form | Purpose | Who Files It | Jurisdiction | Key Requirements |

-| Form CA-17, Duty Status Report (U.S. Department of Labor, Office of Workers' Compensation Programs) | Report injured federal employee's work capacity and restrictions | Supervisor (Side A) and treating physician (Side B) | During active FECA workers' compensation claim |
+| Form CA-17, Duty Status Report (U.S. Department of Labor, Office of Workers' Compensation Programs) | Reports medical findings and work capacity for federal workers' compensation claims. | Supervisor completes job demands; treating physician completes medical restrictions. | Federal (U.S. Department of Labor, OWCP). | Medical diagnosis, physical limitations, and return-to-work status. |

 Tips for Department of Labor forms